In this article you will learn how to build an email list, using tips and techniques from leading online marketers.

 There is no harm in promoting a product by giving it a glowing endorsement based on personal experience, but it is best when combined with some valuable information that is related closely to that product.

-I recommend Drip if you are just starting to build your list.
+I recommend ConvertKit if you are just starting to build your list.
 It is very powerful and is free for the first 100 subscribers, so you can get acquainted with it without breaking the back.
-If you want to try Drip out, click here.
+If you want a complete package that includes a landing page builder and a host of other modules, check out Kartra.

 If you want to learn more about this topic, you can also take a look at my blog article: How to Engage with your Email List